AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/excel-dev/use-excel.md

 ![API console](../images/api_console.png)

-## Step 4 – Use Excel Power Query to get data from OCS
+## Step 4 – Use Excel Power Query to get data from AVEVA Data Hub

 1. Launch Excel and create a new workbook.